telerik/blazor-docs/components/window/overview.md

 ## Size

-The Window can occupy a predefined size on the screen, or expand automatically, based on the content.
+The Window can occupy a predefined size on the screen or expand automatically based on the content.
 By default, users can resize the Window.
-[Read more about the Blazor Window size...]({%slug components/window/size%}).
+[Read more about the Blazor Window size...]({%slug components/window/size%})

 ## Position

-The component position can be offset with the `Top` and `Left` parameters.
-[Read more about the Blazor Window position...]({%slug components/window/position%}).
+You can offset the position of the component with the `Top` and `Left` parameters.
+[Read more about the Blazor Window position...]({%slug components/window/position%})

 ## Actions

 You can maximize, minimize, or close the Window through the action buttons in its titlebar.
-[Read more about the Blazor Window action buttons...]({%slug components/window/actions%}).
+[Read more about the Blazor Window action buttons...]({%slug components/window/actions%})

 ## Dragging

 You can move the Window on the page by dragging its titlebar.
-[Read more about the Blazor Window dragging option...]({%slug window-draggable%}).
+[Read more about the Blazor Window dragging option...]({%slug window-draggable%})

 ## Modal

 The Window can be modal and prevent interacting with the rest of the page until it closes.
-[Read more about the Blazor Window Modal...]({%slug components/window/modal%}).
+[Read more about the Blazor Window Modal...]({%slug components/window/modal%})

 ## Events

-The [Window component fires events for visibility, state, size and position changes]({%slug window-events%}).
-Use them to respond to user actions.
+The Window component fires events for visibility, state, size, and position changes.
+Use these events to respond to user actions.
+[Read more about the Blazor Window Events...]({%slug window-events%})

 ## Window Parameters